Frequently Asked Questions

 Can an organization submit several applications for different projects?

 Yes!
 Organizations may submit multiple applications.
 However, it’s less likely that the Health Fund will make more than one grant per organization in a single grant cycle.
 If you have multiple project ideas, we recommend that you utilize the concept paper submission process; our program team will provide feedback to help you identify which project(s) would be most competitive.
-Note: for Community Health Impact and Capacity Building, organizations are required to submit a concept and be invited to apply.
+Note: for some programs, organizations are required to submit a concept and be invited to apply.

 If requesting funding for a two-year project, can we write a two-year work plan?